-Timely warnings will be issued once pertinent information is available and the Public Safety office has confirmed relevant facts.
-A case-by-case analysis of pertinent facts will be completed, and a determination will be made as to whether the incident is an ongoing threat to the community.
+Once pertinent information is available and the Public Safety office has confirmed relevant facts, a case-by-case analysis will be completed, and a determination will be made as to whether the incident is an ongoing threat to the community.
 Additionally, in our partnership with local police departments we have communicated our expectations to be notified of crimes on campus they respond to as soon as it is operationally possible, preferably the same day the crime occurred.
 The alerts are generally written by the Public Safety Office and include pertinent information about the report(s) and if possible a description of a suspect(s).
 Under certain circumstances the office of the Vice President for Administration may send out a Timely Warning on behalf of the Public Safety office.
 The following people have been trained and are responsible for sending out Timely Warnings to the campus community:

-- Director of Public Safety and Emergency Management - Associate Director of Public Safety and Emergency Management - Administrative Assistant, Public Safety Department - Vice President of Administrative Services
+- Director of Public Safety and Emergency Management - Associate Director of Public Safety and Emergency Management - Program Specialist, Public Safety Department - Vice President of Administrative Services